 About a block west of Onyx Coffee Lab, another fantastic restaurant in Bentonville is The Preacher’s Son.
 After an impressive career that took him to kitchens on both coasts — including a stint at The French Laundry in Northern California — native son Chef Neal Gray returned to Arkansas.
 After converting Bentonville’s oldest church into a restaurant, retaining its cathedral windows and wooden beams and adding pew-like seating around the tables, The Preacher’s Son also secured gold-level certification for its sustainability practices.

-With a menu of New American cuisine peppered with Southern inspiration, Chef Gray works with local farms to source fresh ingredients for his ever-changing menu, including fresh produce from Villines Farm and Vet Veggies, berries from the Neal Family Farm, mushrooms from Fat Top Farm, lamb from Hanna Family Ranch, artisan cheese from White River Creamery, and gluten-free baked goods from Olly Makes Bakery.
+With a menu of New American cuisine peppered with Southern inspiration, Chef Gray works with local farms to source fresh ingredients for his ever-changing menu, including fresh produce from Villines Farm, berries from the Neal Family Farm, mushrooms from Fat Top Farm, artisan cheese from White River Creamery, and gluten-free baked goods from Olly Makes Bakery.

 Pro Tip: Before your meal, enjoy an aperitif at Undercroft, a speakeasy in the basement of The Preacher’s Son, or sip a nightcap on the restaurant’s rooftop bar.